What is microfinance?

 • Meeting training costs

 Those who own property can opt for the Bajaj Finserv Loan Against Property for all business and other expenses.
 This secured loan comes with attractive features like competitive mortgage interest rates, flexible tenor, swift loan processing, and more.
 Additionally, you can use our Loan Against Property EMI Calculator to plan your loan cost-effectively before you finalize the terms.
-Eligible applicants can get approved for of Rs.
-10.50 crore* and higher to meet all business-related expenses.
+Eligible applicants can get approved for up to Rs.
+10.50 Crore* to meet all business-related expenses.

 To get started, check the eligibility criteria and documents required.
 Once you’ve met our easy requirements, apply online and get access to funds quickly and conveniently.